Welcome to Frederick Appraisal Services

-Established in 1981, Frederick Appraisal, Claims & Estates Services provides valuation services of depreciable as well as appreciable personal property including antiques and collectibles.
-We specialize in assignments for casualty and moving damage claims as well as in appraisals for donation, estate, insurance, and litigation-related purposes.
+Certified appraiser David Maloney, AOA CM (left) founded Frederick Appraisal Services in 1981 to provide valuation services of depreciable as well as appreciable personal property including antiques and collectibles.
+Dave specialize in assignments for casualty and moving damage claims as well as in appraisals for donation, estate, insurance, and litigation-related purposes.

-We do not engage in buying or selling.
-We feel that having no financial interest in the property being appraised allows us to provide our clients with unbiased appraisal reports free of any conflicts of interest.
+Dave does not engage in buying or selling.
+He feels that having no financial interest in the property being appraised allows him to provide his clients with unbiased appraisal reports free of any conflicts of interest.

-We also recognize the importance of reports that are written by appraisers who have been educated and trained in appraisal theory, principles and methodology and who perform appraisal practice assignments in accordance with the performance and ethical standards of USPAP as promulgated by The Appraisal Foundation of Washington DC.
+Dave also recognize the importance of reports that are written by appraisers who have been educated and trained in appraisal theory, principles and methodology, and who perform appraisal assignments in accordance with the performance and ethical standards of USPAP as promulgated by The Appraisal Foundation of Washington DC.

 Unlike real estate appraisers, there is no licensing requirements for personal property appraisers.
 Interview any prospective appraiser and make the effort to learn more about them and the quality of the services they provide.
 Here are some questions to ask when interviewing a prospective appraiser.